endojs/endo/packages/ses/README.md

 version number appropriately to indicate this.
    * We are likely to change the default from `'moderate'` to `'min'`.
 Code that depends on the moderate taming can prepare by stating their dependency explicitly using the `overrideTaming` option.
+All code from Agoric will be compatible with both settings.
-   * Currently the moderate taming enables all own data properties of `Object. prototype`, `Array.prototype` and more.
-This is way more than necessary, resulting in the VSCode debugging debacle.
+   * Currently the moderate taming enables all own data properties of `Object.prototype`, `Array.prototype` and more.
+     This is way more than necessary,
+     resulting in the VSCode debugging debacle.
 Instead, we are likely to explicitly enumerate all the properties to enable, and to enumerate far fewer.
 Again, as we encounter cases, we'll expand to accomodate, and